openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

 * Change the release dates of course sections, subsections, and units.
 See :ref:`Release Dates`.

+* Change the due dates of subsections that are part of your grading policy.
+See :ref:`subsections`.

 * Delete or edit posts on the **Course Updates** page in Studio.
 See :ref:`Add a Course Update`.